By Emma Marshall (updated January 2023)

 When you visit, you can experience rooms with different designs, lighting and artefacts within them – all quite bizarre and striking, and all providing some unique photo opportunities.
 It also has a magic show on a Friday night.

 The Wow Museum is situated right by the main railway station and is open every day except Tuesday, including in the evenings.
-Entry is 23 CHF for adults and 16 CHF for children between the ages of 6 and 16.

 Chill out (and warm up!) in a thermal spa bath